Do Go On - 360 - Alan Turing & The Enigma

 Fail to be or take one of two satisfactory alternatives.

-Never heard that phrase, but I enjoy it.
+Right.
+I've heard that phrase, but enjoy it.

-The work fell between two stools, being neither genuinely popular
+Work fell between two stools being neither genuinely popular nor truly scholarly.

 Okay, so I still don't truly understand.